dionysoleao/intro-to-git/README.md

 # Working directory

-- cleArea where all our files and directories and changes are living all the time
+- Area where all our files and directories and changes are living all the time

 # Staging Area